 Working on a boat build is a great and time-consuming endeavor.
-The last thing a boat builder wants is to use materials that are not going to be conducive to a wet environment.
+The last thing a boat builder wants is to use materials that will not be conducive to a wet environment.
 Moreover, one is likely asking the question, “Does marine grade plywood warp and rot?”.

-To best understand the abilities of this specialty wood product intended for use in the construction of seafaring vessels, it is advisable to understand what the differences are between marine-grade plywood, and treated or other types of boards.
+To best understand this specialty wood product’s abilities for use in the construction of seafaring vessels, it is advisable to understand what the differences are between marine-grade plywood and treated or other types of boards.

 What is the difference between marine grade plywood and treated plywood?

 Most plywood uses multiple layers of wood known as veneers in the fabrication.
 These are shaved layers of wood that are of a particular thickness and glued together.
 These veneers oriented with each grain’s layers at ninety degrees to the orientation of grains in the layer above or below 2 are fabricated for maximum strength.

 The performance of the plywood is dependent upon several factors.
 First, the quality of the veneers plays a major role in the overall quality of the finished product.
 Some types of tropical hardwoods, such as Teak or Mahogany, make excellent marine plywoods.
 Other common types of marine boards include fir, Sapele, meranti, and Okoume.

 Not all types of wood used for marine plywood are equal in their ability to perform.
 For instance, Okoume is known to be able to rot.
 Moreover, Teak is extremely rot-resistant but is also extremely expensive.

 Due to the variations in different woods, performance abilities, and costs, it is not uncommon to find a boat made with multiple types of marine plywood.

 What to look for in a marine plywood